 - Android or iOS? iOS

-- What was Andy’s first mobile phone?
+- What was Josh’s first mobile phone?
 Hard to say, Josh got his hands on a lot of early smartphone models, working as CNET reviewer back in the day

 - What features would Josh miss most leaving his smartphone at home?